 Mercia has a Waste Management Services Contract ("WMSC") with the Councils.
-Mercia secured planning consent for a new facility and re-negotiated the WMSC for the design, construction and operation of a Waste to Energy ("WtE") plant over the remainder of the WMSC, due to expire in 2023.
+Mercia secured planning consent for a new facility and renegotiated the WMSC for the design, construction and operation of a Waste to Energy ("WtE") plant over the remainder of the WMSC, due to expire in 2023.
 Financial close was reached in May 2014.

-In order to ensure the funding solution demonstrated VfM, the Councils used their prudential borrowing powers to debt fund Mercia's WtE Plant.
+In order to ensure the funding solution demonstrated Value for Money ("VfM"), the Councils used their Prudential borrowing powers to debt fund Mercia's WtE Plant.